N0obCoding/Expanding-on-HTML-and-CSS/3_css/readme.md

           .main-wrapper { color: #323232; font-size: 16px; line-height: 1.6; text-decoration: none; }

 But is considered a bad practice 'cause it is not very human-readable.
-That's why is <strong> highly recommended </strong> to write CSS in the format I did with the first example.
+That's why is <strong> highly recommended </strong> to write CSS in the following format I did with the first example.
 Remember:

           // Badly formatted CSS
           .main-wrapper { color: #323232; font-size: 16px; line-height: 1.6; text-decoration: none; }

-         // Nice CSS
+         // Nicely formatted CSS
+          .main-wrapper {
+             color: #323232;
+             font-size: 16px;
+             line-height: 1.6;
+             text-decoration: none;
+          }

+You can write comments in CSS, which are intended for better code comprehension (that are not executed by the computer) in the following manner:

+         // This is an inline and short comment .main-wrapper {
+             color: #323232;
+             font-size: 16px;
+             line-height: 1.6;
+             text-decoration: none;
+          }

+          /* --------------------------------------------------
+          ** This is a huge and extensive comment that ** requires many lines to be able to be read properly.
+          ** --------------------------------------------------
+          */
           .main-wrapper {
              color: #323232;
              font-size: 16px;